NapesWeaver/rpnapes/README.md

 ![Notes](images/screenshots/notes.jpg)
 ![Notes](images/screenshots/notes2.jpg)

-The stack and the notes can each be saved independently, locally, to a cookies.
+The stack and the notes can each be saved independently, locally, to cookies.

 Opening and saving text files is supported thanks to Eli Grey's [FileSaver.js](https://github.com/eligrey/FileSaver.js/).